 There are some friends you have known for a lifetime and others you have just met.
 Some may be considered close to you as a family; they feel like your brother, sister, or cousin.
 Others you see potential in – maybe with these friendships, you need time to nurture and grow..

 In life, friendships are important.
-They are the people with who you choose to surround yourself.
+They are the people with whom you choose to surround yourself.
 When it comes to family, you get what you are born into.
-You may or may not get along with your family, and for many people, being with family can be a source of stress.
-Friends are people who have similar interests as you; you could have met them through school, work, or other activities.
+You may or may not get along with your family, and for many people, being with family can be more a source of stress than an exciting thing.
+Friends are people who have similar interests as you; you could have met them through school, work, or doing your favorite hobby.
 Some friends you met when you are young, and then you grow into different people and lose touch, which is a normal part of life.
 The friendships that you keep helps ease the stress of other aspects of life.
 Friends can get you through a day of work and a lot of other stressful periods in life.
-They can help you get through relationships: the start, the middle, and the end.
+They can help you get through a future and previous relationship: the start, the middle, and the end.
 And while friends are great to backboard against for ideas and life advice, if you need someone to talk to about your relationships, you can also seek professional help.

 - What makes you feel unstoppable?